vanessaheh/THEAssessmentTask3/documentation/project_documentation.md

 For example, a teenager who regularly engages with lootbox games may become desensitised to spending money on chance-based systems, reducing the perceived danger of actual gambling and increasing his likelihood of engaging in it later in life.

-As lootboxes become more common in video games, it is crucial to recognise the damaging impact of these systems and protect vulnerable communities from being exploited under the gusie of play.
+As lootboxes become more common in video games, it is crucial to recognise the damaging impact of these systems and protect vulnerable communities from being exploited under the guise of play.

 - In a recent study, a survery of 1000 individuals,  20% self reported that their first exposure to gambling-like behaviours came through lootbox components in video games, often during adolescence.